-I would like to say my heartfelt "Thank You" to my Board members, management team and dedicated staff for their commitment and contributions to Azeus.
-I would also like to thank our valued shareholders, customers, and business associates for the support that you have given us.
+I would like to extend my sincere gratitude to my Board members, management team and dedicated staff for their commitment and contributions to Azeus.
+I would also like to convey my heartfelt "thank you" to our valued shareholders, customers, bankers and business associates for the support that you have given us.
+With your continued faith and support in Azeus, I am confident that we will achieve more as the global economy recovers.